-Headaches can be disabling – making it difficult or impossible to socialize, exercise, work and even sleep.
-There are many different causes of headaches, and it can be confusing to unravel what exactly is causing yours – could it be a migraine, your computer, or caffeine withdrawal?
+Headaches can be debilitating, they can impact your ability to socialize, exercise, work, and even sleep.
+There are many different causes of headaches, and it can be confusing to unravel what exactly is causing yours.
+From migraines to eye strain and even caffeine withdrawals, headache causes are varied and notoriously hard to pin down.

 Or, could your neck be the cause of your headache?
 Read on to find out: